octobercms/docs/3.x/cms/tailor/introduction.md

 ---
-subtitle: Tailor transforms the way you design content.
+subtitle: Tailor the website content to your exact needs.
 ---
 # Introduction